ABNogueira/100-days-of-code/log.md

 **Today's Progress**: I've continued doing Intermediate Algorithm Scripting exercises on FreeCodeCamp.

-**Thoughts** Learned about `arguments` object (I needed to understand in order to successfully finnish the exercise), but strugled with the second exercise (still need to finish it).
+**Thoughts** Learned about `arguments` object (I needed to understand in order to successfully finnish the exercise), but struggled with the second exercise (still need to finish it).

 **Link(s) to work**